Semper fidelis: Canadian Forces Base Valcartier (since 1914)

 "Semper fidelis" is the motto of CFB Valcartier.
 The base was originally erected as a military camp in August 1914.

+Italian Carabinieri (similar non-Latin version) (from 1933)

+An Italian version of Semper fidelis, "Nei secoli fedele", or "Loyal over the centuries", has been the motto of the Italian Carabinieri, granted by king Victor Emmanuel III.

 Swiss Grenadiers (since 1943)

 The Swiss Grenadiers, first designated as such in 1943, and since 2004 forming a distinct Command in the Swiss Armed Forces, use the motto "Semper fidelis".

 Republic of China Marine Corps (similar non-Latin version) (since 1947)

 A Chinese-language version of Semper fidelis has been the motto of the Republic of China Marine Corps since 1 April 1947.
-The motto is not in Latin and literally means "loyalty forever".
-Their motto is specifically modelled on the United States Marine Corps motto.
+The motto is not in Latin but it also literally means “loyalty forever”; “永遠忠誠”.

 Romanian Protection and Guard Service (since 1990)

 "Semper Fidelis" is the motto of the Protection and Guard Service, a Romanian secret service concerned with the national security and personal security of officials in Romania.

 Hungarian Government Guard (since 1998)

 "Semper Fidelis" has been the official motto of the Hungarian Government Guard since 28 August 1998.